pasientskyhosting/nginx-static/README.md

 ### Personal Access token

-If your not passing the container your SSH key you can pass it the personal access token from your git account using the __PERSONAL_TOKEN__ flag.
+If your not passing the container your SSH key you can pass it your personal access token from your git account using the __PERSONAL_TOKEN__ flag.
 This token must be setup with the correct permissions in git in order to push and pull code.

-Since the access token acts as a password the git push/pull uses HTTPS to authenticate.
-We will need to specify the GIT_EMAIL and PERSONAL_TOKEN variables.
+Since the access token acts as a password with limited scope, the git push/pull uses HTTPS to authenticate.
+You will need to specify your __GIT_USERNAME__ and __PERSONAL_TOKEN__ variables.

 ```
 sudo docker run -d -e 'GIT_REPO=git@git.ngd.io:ngineered/ngineered-website.git' -e 'PERSONAL_TOKEN=BIG_LONG_STRING_GOES_HERE' ngineered/nginx-static